ADOPTION

 If I make an adoption plan for my baby, will he grow up thinking I don’t love him?

-Your birth child’s adoptive parents will always assure him of your love.
-You can tell him everything about yourself that you want him to know and also have the opportunity to tell him how much you love him and that is WHY you have chosen to give him a two-parent, stable home.
+Your birth child’s adoptive parents will always assure them of your love.
+You can tell your child everything about yourself that you want them to know and also have the opportunity to tell them how much you love them and why you have chosen adoption.

 If I choose to place my baby, will I be able to see her in the hospital?